What is the procedure for submitting my portfolio during fall 2021?

 The portfolio due date is Friday, March 12 by 4:00 PM.

 Portfolios will be submitted online using this Google form.
 Please note that you will pledge your portfolio via this form.
 You will submit your portfolio as a PDF.
 The file should be named Lastname_Firstname

 When and where is the portfolio due?

 What are the annotations?

 There are four required annotations for the portfolio: a global annotation and three individual annotations.
 The global annotation introduces both you, the author, to the readers, as well as your portfolio as a whole.
 According to the portfolio folder this annotation "should call the readers' attention to what the student believes are the strengths of the portfolio."
 In this annotation you may also want to discuss how you have developed as a writer while at Eckerd.
-For each of the four required papers you need to include an individual annotation.
-According to the portfolio folder these annotations should include "a short description of the purpose of the writing (assignment or occasion,intended reader, desired result) and the circumstances (number of drafts, time spent, resources used, including any help received from any others).
+For each of the three required papers you need to include an individual annotation.
+According to the portfolio folder these annotations should include "a short description of the purpose of the writing (assignment or occasion, intended reader, desired result) and the circumstances (number of drafts, time spent, resources used, including any help received from any others).
 Also state the bibliographic style used to document sources."
 You may also want to note how the paper fits the category (for example, how the paper is an example of "making sense of experience."
 Please note: the annotations are extremely important to the portfolio and deserve the same attention to detail given your papers.
 Remember that the annotations are your readers' first interaction with you as an author and so you should strive to create a favorable impression!

 Can I write a paper just for the portfolio?

 I am a transfer student, can I use papers from my other college or university?